rVnPower/PixivFE/doc/Hosting.md

 Furthermore, the `buildx` Docker plugin needs to be installed.
 Follow these [instructions on the Docker `buildx` repo](https://github.com/docker/buildx?tab=readme-ov-file#installing) on how to install it.

 ##### 1. Setting up the repository

+Clone the PixivFE repository and navigate to the directory:

 ```bash
 git clone https://codeberg.org/VnPower/PixivFE.git && cd PixivFE